 - our shareholders and potential acquirers;

 - companies within the same group (for your supplier);

 - governmental and judicial authorities.

-- Twikey will send your personal data to the United States of America as far as necessary in the context of our services.
-The security of your personal data is guaranteed because our service providers have certified themselves under the EU-US Privacy Shield (for more information, see https://www.privacyshield.gov).
-Your financial identification data and financial transactions, if applicable, are stored entirely within the EU.
+- Twikey will send your personal data to parties in the EU as far as necessary in the context of our services.
+Your financial identification data and financial transactions, if applicable, are also stored entirely within the EU.

 6 How long do we keep your personal data?